RyotaUshio/obsidian-pdf-plus/README.md

 #### Copy links with ease

-- **Color palette in PDF toolbar**: See above for the details.
+- **Color palette in PDF toolbar**: See below for the details.
 - **`Copy link to selection` command**: This is the same thing as the "Copy link to selection" in the right-click menu, but this command allows you to trigger it quickly via a hotkey.
 I recommend using `Ctrl`+`Shift`+`C`/`Cmd`+`Shift`+`C`.
   > Note: this command cannot be triggered from the Command Palette.
 Make sure that you set a custom hotkey for it.

-#### Display text options
+#### Right-click menu options

+Customize the behavior of Obsidian\'s built-in right-click menu in PDF view.

 - **Copy link with/without display text**: When copying a link to a selection or an annotation in a PDF file, Obsidian appends `|<PDF FILE TITLE>, page <PAGE NUMBER>` to the link text by default.
 This plugin allows you to disable this behavior if you don't like it.
+- **Display text format**: You can customize the display text format.

+#### Color palette

+Clicking a color while selecting a range of text will copy a link to the selection with `&color=...` appended.

+- **Show color palette in the toolbar**: A color palette will be added to the toolbar of the PDF viewer.
+Clicking a color while selecting a range of text will copy a link to the selection with `&color=...` appended.

+#### Link copy templates

-- **Custom display text format**: You can customize the template format that will be applied the display text  when copying a link to a selection or an annotation in PDF viewer.
+You can customize the template format that will used when copying a link to a selection or an annotation in PDF viewer.
 Each `{{...}}` in the template will be evaluated as a JavaScript expression with many variables available.
 See the plugin settings for the details.

+- **Custom display text format**
+- **Custom color palette actions**: Customize the commands that you can trigger by clicking a color palette item while selecting a range of text in PDF viewer.

 ### Embedding PDF files